Seahawks will have Devon Witherspoon vs. Lions but not starting tackles

 Detroit may also be without its left tackle as the team listed Taylor Decker as doubtful with an ankle injury suffered last Thursday against Kansas City.

-Coach Dan Campbell told reporters “we’ll just see where he’s at (Saturday)’’ before making a decision if he can play.
-It’s unclear who would fill in as the Lions could move right tackle Penei Sewell to the left side.
+Coach Dan Campbell told reporters, “We’ll just see where he’s at (Saturday)’’ before making a decision if he can play.
+It’s unclear who would fill in, as the Lions could move right tackle Penei Sewell to the left side.
 He started eight games there in 2021 and regularly practices on the left side.

-According to media reports, the Lions could also move right guard Halapoulivaati Vaitai to left tackle and keep Sewell on the right side and play Graham Glasgow at right guard or the Lions could also use backup Matt Nelson at right tackle.
+According to media reports, the Lions could also move right guard Halapoulivaati Vaitai to left tackle and keep Sewell on the right side and play Graham Glasgow at right guard, or they could use backup Matt Nelson at right tackle.

 Notes

-- The Seahawks listed rookie defensive lineman Mike Morris out with the shoulder injury he has dealt with for a few weeks.
+- The Seahawks listed rookie defensive lineman Mike Morris out with a shoulder injury he has dealt with for a few weeks.
 Morris played with it against the Rams, but Carroll said the team wanted to hold him out this week while “we are still gathering information’’ on what is wrong and deciding what to do next.

 - The Seahawks listed outside linebacker Boye Mafe (knee) and inside linebacker Devin Bush (shoulder) as questionable and Carroll said each is a game-time decision.
 Each was hurt in the Rams game.
 Mafe practiced on a limited basis Thursday but sat out Friday, while Bush practiced on a limited basis Wednesday but sat out Thursday.
-Mafe started against the Rams but if he can’t play, Darrell Taylor would likely return to the starting lineup.
-If Bush can’t play the Seahawks could rely on rookie Drake Thomas to fill a reserve role if needed, or elevate Jon Rhattigan from the practice squad.
+If Mafe, who started against the Rams, can’t play, Darrell Taylor would likely return to the starting lineup.
+If Bush can’t play the Seahawks could rely on rookie Drake Thomas to fill a reserve role or elevate Jon Rhattigan from the practice squad.

-- According to the NFL Network, the Seahawks got a visit Friday from free agent receiver Michael Jefferson.
-Jefferson was projected as a possible mid-to-late round pick in last spring’s draft before suffering significant injuries in a three-car accident two weeks before the draft.
+- According to the NFL Network, the Seahawks got a visit Friday from free-agent receiver Michael Jefferson.
+Jefferson was projected as a possible mid- to late-round pick in last spring’s draft before suffering significant injuries in a three-car accident two weeks before the draft.
 A driver in another car was killed.
 Jefferson also reportedly visited the 49ers on Thursday and the Colts earlier in the week.
-The 6 foot 4, 199 pounder caught 51 passes for 810 yards and seven touchdowns last season at Louisiana.
+The 6-foot-4, 199-pounder caught 51 passes for 810 yards and seven touchdowns last season at Louisiana.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.